cosineblast/bridge-lang/README.md

 Bridge is an ongoing programming language project.

-Its rationale and ideas can be found in the [[rationale]](./RATIONALE.md)
+Its rationale and ideas can be found in the [rationale](./RATIONALE.md)

-## Building the project
+## Using the project

-The project is currently incomplete.
+The project is currently in early development.

 ## TODO

-- Add rustfmt on commit hook
-- Add clippy on commit hook
 - Limit functions to 40 lines (ish)

 - Implement basic initial parser
     - Use generated errors instead of just cheating with anyhow
     - Implement operator arithmetic
     - Implement comments
+    - Implement lambdas
+    - Implement function call with non-identifier function values

+- Decide whether to make a category of functions that can panic

 - Implement basic type system
-- Implement compiler
-- Decide compilation backend (Haskell?, C?)
+- Decide compilation backend (Haskell?, C?, LLVM?)
-- Decide whether to make a category of functions that can panic
+- Implement codegen